daattali/beautiful-jekyll/rolesandpermissions.md

 ---

-# Roles & Permissions
+# Roles
 Roles and permissions are managed using the internal PostgreSQL role concepts.
-MobyDQ uses two roles which define to which database object users can access to (object level security).
+MobyDQ uses two roles which define to which database objects users can access to (object level security).

-## Role: standard
+## Standard
 The `standard` role grants permissions to read, write and delete the following objects:
 * Indicators
 * Indicator groups